PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-06 07:50:04
+Last updated: 2024-04-06 07:51:15
-Random Quote: Because family is forever. - Wanda Maximoff
+Random Quote: Believe me, I’ve had five divorces.
+Do you know what five divorces are?
+Five times I believed in love. - Berlin